On this page you can read:

 First shown 28/02/92

-'Dexter sucks up to a customer and before you know it, has the offer of a high-flying new job: as delivery boy for B. Bumble's Pizza Parlour.
-Meanwhile, Vince persuades Karen to buy up a ton of toy hamburgers as give-away gifts, but omits to give away the fact that Mr. Bappy The Cheesy Chappy and his clockwork companions have just recently fallen off the back of a lorry.'
+'Dexter sucks up to a customer and before you know it, has the offer of a high-flying new job.
+Meanwhile, Vince persuades Karen to buy up a tonne of toy hamburgers as give-away gifts.'

 Adam Tedder as Eric